Ahmex000/Y-Leak-Scanner.go/README.md

-Here's the revised `README.md` with an added note encouraging users to expand the keyword list for better results:

----

-# Y-leakScanner
+# Y-Leak-Scanner.go

-**Y-leakScanner** is a high-performance, multi-threaded scanner written in Go that detects sensitive information leaks in HTTP responses using custom regex-based signatures.
+**Y-Leak-Scanner.go** is a high-performance, multi-threaded scanner written in Go that detects sensitive information leaks in HTTP responses using custom regex-based signatures.

 ## 🚀 Features